Earning Good Media Coverage

 Drafting and submitting your press release and media alert

 Once you've researched the media in your community, you need to reach out to them with a press release to let them know about the upcoming Day of Remembrance, especially "friendly" media like Christian radio and diocesan newspapers.
-The national team has prepared a local press release template in two versions: a press release for a gravesite prayer service and a press release for a regular memorial site prayer service.
-Follow the instructions on the template carefully.
+The national team has prepared a local press release template in two versions:

 Download the appropriate press release template and fill in all the specific information for your memorial service, including contact information for the local media spokesperson (either you or someone on your team).
 You can use the quotes in the press release as-is, or put them in your own words.